FISCO-BCOS/FISCO-BCOS-DOC/en/docs/design/features/storage_security.md

 ## Implementation

-The implementation of disk encryption is realized by datakey (hold by node itself) and superky (managed by key manager).
+The implementation of disk encryption is realized by dataKey (hold by node itself) and superKey (managed by key manager).

 **Node**

 * node encrypts and decrypts its Encrypted Space by dataKey.
-* node doesn't store datakey in local disk, but stores the encrypted datakey-cipherDataKey.
+* node doesn't store dataKey in local disk, but stores the encrypted dataKey-cipherDataKey.
-* When node is started, it requests datakey from key manager by cipherDataKey.
+* When node is started, it requests dataKey from key manager by cipherDataKey.
-* DataKey is only in storage of node, when node is stoped, datakey will be discarded.
+* DataKey is only in storage of node, when node is stoped, dataKey will be discarded.

 **Key Manager**

-Key manager holds superkey and responds to the access requests from all started nodes.
+Key manager holds superKey and responds to the access requests from all started nodes.

 - Key Manager has to be on line in real time to respond to nodes' start request.
 - When node is started, it will send cipherDataKey to Key Manager to decrypt it by superKey.
-If succeed, key manager will return daraK to node.
+If succeed, key manager will return dataK to node.
 - Key Manager can only be accessed within internal network.